-In one of the discussions with the Brewers of Europe during the EU Green Week 2020, a well-known brewery in Spain shared their story where they for years have on purpose hid their efforts in using organic raw ingredients and sustainable brewing practices to create their artesian beer, because they realized that in their home market, people are put off by that kind of stuff!
-Well, now is the time to pull all those stories out, because it’s what the consumers are looking for.
+In one of the discussions with the Brewers of Europe during the EU Green Week 2020, a well-known brewery in Spain shared their story.
+For years they have hid their efforts in using organic ingredients and sustainable brewing practices to create their beer.
+Because they realized that in their home market, people are put off by that kind of stuff!
+Well, now is the time to pull all those stories out.
+Because it’s what the consumers are looking for.

-2. It’s the right time to educate consumers because they want to know.
-Just putting a header stating “organic skincare” is not enough, you need to clearly articulate how you do it bringing the process to light as consumers of the current and next generation do ask questions and want to be told why and how.
+It’s the right time to educate consumers because they want to know.
+Just putting a header stating “organic skincare” is not enough.
+You need to clearly articulate how you do it, bringing the process to light.
+Because consumers of the current and next generation do ask questions and want to be told why and how.
 It’s important to distinguish knowing and understanding.
-This doesn’t mean there is a strong will from everyone to go the extra mile to truly understand, hence you need to avoid drowning people with technicalities that requires further research and deep understanding of things.
+This doesn’t mean there is a strong will from everyone to go the extra mile to truly understand.
+Hence, you need to avoid drowning people with technicalities that requires further research and deep understanding of things.

-Many large corporates have jumped on the “sustainable wagon” in the last few years, to gain their “social license to operate” (or continue to operate).
-Other companies swiftly adjust their marketing and communications to emphasize on “natural products”, without being able to detail what that really means.
-Due to the vague definitions of many claims, lack of standards and governance in many marketplaces on what constitutes organic, sustainable and socially responsible, elaboration and education play a very important role for consumers in making informed decisions.
+Many large corporates have jumped on the “sustainable wagon” in the last few years.
+To gain their “social license to operate” (or continue to operate).
+Other companies swiftly adjust their marketing and communications to emphasize on “natural products”.
+Without being able to detail what that really means.
+This is possible due to the vague definitions of many claims.
+Lack of standards and governance in many marketplaces on what constitutes organic, sustainable and socially responsible.
+Therefore elaboration and education play a very important role for consumers in making informed decisions.

-There are many certifications available globally today, however the consumer’s lack of understanding to even, what these certifications really mean (For those in for a good read in breaking down many certifications out there here’s a great article).
+There are many certifications available globally today.
+However the consumer’s lack understanding to even, what these certifications really mean.
+(For those in for a good read in about certifications out there here’s a great article).
 This exposes the need for clear policy setting and recognition towards such certifications.
 But on a business level, why not educate the customer at least what it means for your company to have obtained these certificates?
 How many people really understand what it means when the piece of fabric on their clothes is GOTS certified?
 Or the leaping bunny logo?
 An image of who made our clothes is even more powerful than certification and accreditation that is more expensive to obtain.
 So where does that leave us?

-To separate yourself (Real Cinderella) from those that are greenwashing and making inaccurate claims about their efforts (The two stepsisters), in many ways content marketing may play a huge role in here on the day-to-day operations by creating a voice that people turn to when they are in doubt and thus, authority in what your company has to say about its products.
+How to separate yourself (Real Cinderella) from those that are greenwashing and making inaccurate claims about their efforts (The two stepsisters)?
+In many ways content marketing may play a huge role in here on the day-to-day operations.
+By creating a voice that people turn to when they are in doubt and thus, authority in what your company has to say about its products.
 The only downside is that sometimes this becomes a rather passive approach to wait for one to be curious about your subject.
-There are many businesses that start to take part in community activities in educating the wider audiences through seminars and activities, and those activities create a proactive approach in spreading memorable messages.
+There are many businesses that start to take part in community activities in educating the wider audiences through seminars and activities.
+Those activities create a proactive approach in spreading memorable messages.